MGTheTrain/crypto-vault-service/cmd/crypto-vault-grpc-service/README.md

 ## Getting Started

 Set up your IDE with the necessary Go tooling (such as the `delve` debugger or `grpcurl`) or use the provided [devcontainer.json file](../../.devcontainer/devcontainer.json).
-You can start the service by either running `go run crypto_vault_service.go` from this directory or by using the `spin-up-docker-containers Make target` from the [Makefile](../../Makefile).
+You can start the service by either running `go run main.go` from this directory or by using the `spin-up-docker-containers Make target` from the [Makefile](../../Makefile).

 ### List available services